ONTAP 9

 The following output shows the creation of an SNMPv3 user with the authNoPriv security level.

-security login create -username snmpv3user1 -application snmp -authmethod usm -role admin
+security login create -user-or-group-name snmpv3user1 -application snmp -authmethod usm -role admin

 Enter the authoritative entity's EngineID [local EngineID]: